denten-books/plain-text/2-surface.md

         spirit.
 ```

-When input and output coincide in time, as they do on paper, mistakes can be
+When input and output coincide in time, as they do on paper, mistakes are
 costly.
-The writer must commit to making an inscription and, once made, the
-inscription gains permanence in a way that is difficult to correct.
-One can
+Once inscribed, the sign gains permanence.
+It is difficult to emend.
-erase, removing a layer of physical material, or cover up, adding a layer of
+An eraser of some sort can help remove a layer of physical material.
-white ink to repair the damage.
-Engelbart's anonymous writer reports a feeling
+Alternatively, writers use white ink to restore the surface.
+Engelbart's
-of freedom from such commitment to physical medium.
-He or she can simply
+anonymous subject reports the feeling of freedom from such commitment to a
-"backspace" and start over.
-The contemporary reader may take such things for
+physical medium.
+He or she can simply "backspace" and start over.
+The previous
-granted now, but imagine trying to write in that way for the first time.
-Writing "comes easy," becomes "uninhibited," and it "pours out"
-experimentally.
-Rather than manipulate language mentally, the writer "pours"
+generation of word processors allowed for dynamic erasure, but with the
+introduction of the screen the writer could now follow along and "see" the
+changes in real time.
+Freed from the immediate commitment to a more permanent
+medium writing "comes easy" and "uninhibited."
+Instead of carefully selecting
-the words onto the screen and then "selects" the right one, without
+the right words for the final draft the writer "pours" them all out and then
-hesitation.
-The highly hierarchical and blocky paragraph structure, along with
+"selects" the ones that seem appropriate, without hesitation.
+The highly
+hierarchical and blocky paragraph structure, along with its repetitive
-its repetitive refrain, "finding" and "I find that," gives the prose a
+refrain, "finding" and "I find that," gives the prose a hypnotic drive
-hypnotic drive forward, which matches the reported experience of liberation.
+forward.
+The cadence matches the reported experience of liberation.

-Anonymous continues:
+Anonymous continues to report:

 ```
     1B4B "I find that,